fracpete/python-console-scripts/3_complex_deps/README.md

   Dependency is not satisfiable: python3-docker-banner-gen
   ```

-  You will need to install this package manually (if even available as Debian package).
+  You will need to install the *docker-banner-gen* package manually.

 ### py2deb (Debian)